6.2 Other Parameters

 These options can be configured in the Free version, but are useable only in the Professional version.

-Type the e-mail address, which you expect these reports to come from.
+Type the e-mail address which you will use to send the reports from.

-For the use of smtp-server.com for a free SMTP account.This account is pre-configured for KillDisk users.
-Ask your system/network administrator to get the SMTP server name to be used in the Custom Account.
+The SMTP server that hosts the sending email.
+A free account is pre-configured for KillDisk users.
+Ask your system/network administrator to provide SMTP server name to be used if you configure a Custom Account.

 For the free SMTP account, KillDisk allows you to use smtp-server.com on port 80.
 This is a standard WWW port being used by all web browsers to access the internet.
 This port most likely will be kept open on a corporate or home network.
 Other ports can be filtered by and closed on a network firewall.
 For the Custom account, ask your system/network administrator to set proper SMTP port for the related SMTP server.

-To avoid spam and other security issues, some SMTP servers require each user to be authorized before allow sending e-mails.
+To avoid spam and other security issues, some SMTP servers require each user to be authorized before being allowed to send e-mails.
 In this case a proper user name and password are required.
-Ask your system/network administrator to get proper configuration settings.
+Ask your system/network administrator to supply you with the proper configuration settings.

 In addition to the erase method, you can specify more options for erasing/wiping.